-The process has been positive; in 2016-2020 5060% (88% excluding Covid-19 bills) of all governmental bills agreed by the Parliament were put in an open consultation compared to the ratio 11-22% during the years 2011-2015 (87% of the bills put forward by the Ministry for the Environment and Natural Resources in 2016 were put in an open consultation process).
+The process has been positive; in 2020 60% (88% excluding Covid-19 bills) of all governmental bills agreed by the Parliament were put in an open consultation compared to the ratio 11-22% during the years 2011-2015.
 The NGOs have pointed out that the deadlines from the Ministries and the Parliament to provide comments and extensive and complicated observations are often too short.